TinMatch

 Is Tin Matching Required to File With the IRS?

-While is not technically required to file with the IRS, it is highly recommended.
+While TIN matching is not technically required to file with the IRS, it is highly recommended.
 TIN matching is a proactive measure that allows payers to verify that the Taxpayer Identification Number (TIN) and name combinations on their information returns match those currently on file with the IRS.

-By participating in before filing, businesses can reduce these potential issues.
+By participating in TIN matching before filing, businesses can reduce these potential issues.
 It's particularly beneficial for those who make reportable payments subject to backup withholding and for large volume filers.
 However, while the program can be very beneficial, the IRS does not mandate its use; it is an optional tool available to assist filers in reducing errors.

 Welcome to the new age of TIN Matching